Determining the path to pursue with smart marketing strategy

 The four steps to strategic marketing

 1. Conduct a 360-degree audit of your company’s place in the marketplace as well as the competitive environment to determine how you are honestly perceived and where you should focus.
 Details about the value of the audit and how it is conducted follow.

 2. Segment and target your market to make sure you are pursuing the most profitable types of customers to reach your goals.

 3. Define a guiding strategic direction and positioning that conveys the uniqueness of your company so that everyone “gets it.”

-By applying this framework, a company can rapidly and successfully tackle new markets, competitors and environmental considerations without spending a fortune.
+By applying this framework, a company can rapidly and successfully confront marketplace turmoil as well as pursue new markets and competitors.
 It requires discipline, honesty and creativity, but the potential rewards are tremendous.